xmgad/reddit-scraper/README.md

 2. **Authentication Errors**
    ```
+   Check your .env file exists and contains valid credentials.
-   Check your CLIENT_ID and CLIENT_SECRET are correct.
+   Verify CLIENT_ID and CLIENT_SECRET are correct (no quotes needed in .env).
    Ensure USER_AGENT includes your Reddit username.
    ```